-Leeds understands the importance of focussing on the earliest period in a child's life, from pre-conception to age 2 years, in order to maximise the potential of every child.
+The best start in life provides important foundations for good health.
+Leeds understands the importance of focussing on the earliest period in a child's life, from pre-conception to age two, in order to maximise the potential of every child.

-The Leeds Best Start Plan describes a broad collection of preventative work which aims to ensure a good start for every baby.
+The best start in life for all children is a shared priority jointly owned by the Leeds Health and Wellbeing Board and the Children & Families Trust Board through the Leeds Best Start Plan; a broad collection of preventative work which aims to ensure a good start for every baby.